 We are keen to ensure our colleagues have clear development goals and the opportunity to further their career with us.
 During the period we invested heavily in our colleague development framework.
-This included launching the JLA Academy, ensuring our colleagues have the right skills, tools and knowledge for their role and career progression.
-In addition, we launched our career clinics which are aimed at linking our colleagues with employment opportunities elsewhere in the business, thereby enabling them to develop further and progress their careers.
+We launched our career clinics which are aimed at linking our colleagues with employment opportunities elsewhere in the business, thereby enabling them to develop further and progress their careers.